An Alternative Explanation of the Subud Exercise in Psychological Terms

 mediated by language.
 For example, a baby begins to see shapes as having

-labelled identities that are presented by parents and other family members around
+labelled identities that are presented by parents and other family members

-processing of verbally discretised information.
+based on communal processing of verbally discretised information.

 The bigger the child grows, the more it sees and